Are Orchids Poisonous To Cats & Dogs?

 • Plant your orchids in hanging pots and hang them from hooks in the ceiling or at the top of window frames.

-• One of the easiest deterrents is to create a dedicated plant oasis in a sunny area of your home where you can keep the door closed making it inaccessible to pets unless they are under your supervision.
+• One of the easiest deterrents is to create a dedicated area for your indoor plants in a sunny area of your home where you can keep the door closed, making it inaccessible to your furry friend unless they are under your supervision.

 Signs of abdominal upset

-If you've done what you can to safeguard your pets and your plants and still your dog or cat gets her teeth into your orchids, watch for the following symptoms of abdominal discomfort or gastrointestinal upset:
+If you've done what you can to keep your orchids safe from your pets and still your dog or cat gets their teeth into your orchids, watch for the following symptoms of abdominal discomfort or gastrointestinal upset:

 Advertisement